kragen/derctuo/reuleaux.md

 complete theory of elastic deformation as well as well-developed practical numerical methods of computation.
-But in Reuleaux's time, the analogous theory of rigid motion was similarly well-developed; you can design a planar four-bar linkage to tween between a couple of predetermined positions with compass and straightedge, and the whole lovely theory of quaternions commonly used for rigid motion in modern games engines predated this book by decades.
+But in Reuleaux's time, the analogous theory of rigid motion was similarly well-developed; you can design a planar four-bar linkage to tween between three predetermined positions with compass and straightedge, and the whole lovely theory of quaternions commonly used for rigid motion in modern games engines predated this book by decades.
 As Reuleaux laments: